gdg-wisdom/wisdom-2016/other/README.md

 # Other

-We could add some links to other developer communities like JUG
+We could add some links to other developer communities like JUG.